Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 # Why does this exist?
 My attempts to rapidly level my magic find stat taught me that the net cost of said process can vary wildly (up to 30 gold of difference in my experience) depending on contemporaneous market conditions and the tools used.
 My initial solution to estimate net cost was a hard-coded python script, but once I maxed out my base magic find stat I thought there's a chance someone else might find this code useful.
 The result is a GUI that is (hopefully) intuitive and helpful for others who find themselves in the same situation I did.

-# Installation Instructions (Method 2: .exe File made using PyInstaller)
+# Installation Instructions (Method 1: .exe File made using PyInstaller)

-"Are you joking?
-I'm not doing all that!
-Just give me the file already!"
+"Hey slow down there, I'm downloading and running some random exe!"
+That's fair!
+If you skip to Method 2, I detailed how you get the GUI up and running purely using Python and my code, which you can read before running.
+For everyone else who just wants the GUI ASAP, continue reading.

+At some point in the process you might get a Windows pop-up telling you that python is trying to access the internet, and asking you to determine its network permissions (e.g. Home, Public, Workplace).
+Select whatever you're most comfortable with, though in general I wouldn't recommend "Public" or "Workplace".

-Ok, first click on this section:
+First click on this section:

 ![image](https://github.com/user-attachments/assets/1a177672-37cf-40fb-a847-3affdf20d3ad)